 4. Communication Strategies

-If you are against wearing or using any kind of assistive hearing device at all, there are some modifications you can make to your daily listening to improve your understanding.
-I call these communication strategies.
+If you are against wearing or using any kind of assistive hearing device at all, there are some modifications or communication strategies you can make to your daily listening to improve your understanding.
 They are strategies you can use to help you hear better, whether you are wearing a hearing aid or not.

 - Face the person who is talking to you.
 Even people with completely normal hearing read lips.
 If you have a hearing loss, you rely more on lip reading than others.
 Even if you have not taken any courses in lip reading, just facing the person you are talking to is going to improve your understanding.
 You will pick up on their lip movements, visual cues, and gestures.